 - Salt and freshly ground black pepper - to taste

 - 1/3 cup cornmeal

 - 1/2 teaspoon cayenne pepper

-- 1 can (14-ounce) artichoke hearts or 1 package (10-ounce) frozen-thawed artichoke hearts, squeezed of excess moisture and chopped (approximately 2 cups)
+- 1 can (14-ounce) artichoke hearts - drained and patted dry -OR- 1 package (10-ounce) frozen-thawed artichoke hearts, squeezed of excess moisture and chopped (approximately 2 cups)

 - Combine the first 5 ingredients in a large bowl and mix well.

 - Add the artichokes, scallions, egg and buttermilk and stir until combined.